The Bishop's Wife (1947)

 Henry Brougham: Are you expecting a letter?

-Dudley: Well, you never know.
-If I did get one, the stamp would certainly be worth saving.
+Dudley: Oh, one never knows.
+But if I should get one, the stamp will be worth saving.

 Prof. Wutheridge: When you want to know about a woman, ask the old men.
 They know.

-Julia Brougham: Oh Dudley, I never know when you are joking.
+Julia Brougham: Oh Dudley, I never know when you are joking or serious.

-Dudley: Ah, I am at my most serious when I'm joking.
+Dudley: I'm at my most serious when I'm joking.

 Henry Brougham: Dudley, if we should need you again, will you come back?

 Dudley: Not I. I shall ask to be assigned to the other end of the Universe.

 Henry Brougham: Is that because I was so difficult?